FYP-DineEase/dine-ease-backend/TRACK.md

 - payment creation remaining in subscription service and expiry
 - AI integration and NLP of review
 - dining plans complete
-- when map is created emit slug to user service

 - s3 issue with docker , not consistent ( check updated review with images )
 - rate limit on check restaurant duplication and other checking endpoints